-The Mayor should also co-ordinate spatial and transport planning at the regional level to ensure that new developments are accessible by sustainable transport and have access to nature-rich green space.
+The Mayor should also co-ordinate spatial and transport planning at the regional level to ensure that new developments are accessible by sustainable transport, and have access to nature-rich green space.

-Funds for new housing - such as that allocated from the WECA Investment Fund - must be used to deliver affordable, healthy homes that are built to high energy efficiency standards, are protected from overheating and flooding, aren't built around transport by car, and result in an overall gain in green space and biodiversity.
+Investment in new housing must be used to deliver affordable, healthy homes that are built to high energy efficiency standards, are protected from overheating and flooding, aren't built around transport by car, and result in an overall gain in green space and biodiversity.